tahabinzafar/ML-Zoomcamp/midterm_project/readme.md

 ### Run train.py script (IMPORTANT!!)

+- Run train.py script, it will save the model locally in your home directory;

+"Model(tag="employee_churn_model:gvpuglsym6okp7ir", path="/home/user/bentoml/models/employee_churn_model/gvpuglsym6okp7ir/")"

-- Run train.py script, it will save the model locally in your home directory "Model(tag="employee_churn_model:gvpuglsym6okp7ir", path="/home/user/bentoml/models/employee_churn_model/gvpuglsym6okp7ir/")" (Please note that tag specified with model name would be different everytime, hence we have used "employee_churn_model:latest" to get latest tag in service.py)
+(Please note that tag specified with model name would be different everytime, hence we have used "employee_churn_model:latest" to get latest tag in service.py)